Afghans in Iran: Torture, persecution and deprivation of rights

 The red areas here are where Afghan citizens do not have freedom of movement or allowed to reside there.

 Iran is not a signatory to the United Nations Convention Against Torture.
 This makes Afghans vulnerable to torture in that country.
 Violence and racism against them has been steadily increasing in the last two decades.
 It was reported in May 2020 that up to 50 Afghan migrants who crossed into Iran illegally were beaten and thrown in a river, of which half did not survive, while in another incident Iranian forces shot at a vehicle carrying Afghans, resulting in three deaths.
 These incidents led to protests in Afghanistan.
 The Iranian government has also failed to take necessary steps to protect its Afghan population from physical violence linked to rising anti-refugee sentiment in Iran, or to hold those responsible accountable.

+According to legal experts, Afghan migrants in Iran often face many vulnerabilities due to residency issues, economic hardship, and limited access to independent lawyers.
+The judicial cases involving Afghan migrants in Iran, has remained a major concern for human rights activists who call for fair legal treatment and as well as transparency in cases transparency.

 According to recent statistics, a total of 5,399 foreign nationals were in Iranian prisons.
-Of this, 2,240 had been convicted of drug related offenses, 1,323 of theft and 989 of battery or assault.
+Of this, 2,240 had been convicted of drug related offences, 1,323 of theft and 989 of battery or assault.
 It was reported in 2010 that around 3,000 Afghan prisoners faced the death penalty in Iran.
 A number of them have been executed by hanging in the last decade.
 Iran imposes the death penalty even for minor drug-related offenses, such as possession of only 30 grams of amphetamines.
 Afghans nationals are completely prohibited in 15 provinces, and partially prohibited in the other 12 provinces.
 The Iranian government decided to restrict the presence of Afghan citizens in the provinces via provincial executive orders.

+According to Hengaw, a human rights advocacy organization, at least 85 Afghan citizens were executed in Iran in the year 2025.
+In February of 2026, an Afghan national, identified as Ahmad Farhad Haidari who was originally from Afghanistan's Herat province, had been sentenced to death in a murder case under Iran's Qisas law.
+Capital punishment in Iran, particularly in cases involving foreign nationals and migrant communities, has been frequently criticized by human rights organizations.